 Most noteworthy here is, to make best biryani recipe, always use aged best quality long grain basmati rice.
 Never ever compromise on this point. longer the grains of rice better will be the biryani both, visually as well as in taste.

-Personally, I love to use the lamb or goat shoulder meat cut, as it gives nice tender chunks when cooked.
+Personally, I love to use large pieces of a lamb or goat shoulder meat cut, as it gives nice tender chunks when cooked.
 However you can use raan (hind leg meat cut) to make mutton biryani.

 Secondly, always marinate the mutton in masala for atleast 2 hours, I prefer the marination over night.
 Yes, marination is the soul to the masala layer in any biryani recipe except egg biryani.